-"Miraculous Start" - Mk 1:21-28
+"Good Wins" - Mk 1:21-28

 Well, it just gets more confusing, doesn't it?
 The world situation, I mean.
-It has to be especially confusing and frustrating to anyone who tries to maintain an overly-simplistic view of world politics and global affairs, because it just keeps getting more complex.
+It has to be especially confusing and frustrating to anyone who tries to maintain an overly-simplistic view of world politics and global affairs, because our global situation just keeps getting more complex.
 Just when you think you can tell who are the 'good guys' and who are the 'bad guys' the ground shifts.
 Brutal dictators who were the darlings of the West, propped up for years with money and armaments, suddenly lose favour and become pariahs to be themselves removed by force and violence.
-Iraq's Saddam Hussein, Libya's Muammar Gaddafi, Egypt's Hosni Mubarak, and now Syria's Bashar al-Assad come to mind as some recent examples.
+Iraq's Saddam Hussein, Libya's Muammar Gaddafi, Egypt's Hosni Mubarak come to mind as some not-so-long-ago examples.

-Digging deeper into the story provides little if any clarity as to who are the 'good' guys and who are the 'bad' guys.
-The 'Arab Spring' in Egypt just four years ago resulted in what looked like victory for the people - except it now is coming clearer that the real bad guys who have always been running the show there - the Military - are still very much in power and so nothing has really changed.

-Sadly, the real truths that emerge from such situations are almost universal: evil exists and is practiced regularly; truth is seldom self-evident and often difficult to discover; and justice is seldom completely realized.
+Digging deeper into the story provides little if any increased clarity as to who are the 'good' guys and who are the 'bad' guys.
+The 'Arab Spring' in Egypt a few years ago resulted in what looked like victory for the people - except it now is coming clearer that the real bad guys who have always been running the show there - the Military - are still very much in power and so nothing has really changed.
+Sadly, the real truths that emerge from such situations are almost universal: evil exists and is practiced regularly; truth is seldom self-evident and often difficult to discover; justice is seldom completely realized; and politicians new and old lie like rugs.

-This is nothing new, either ... things were not much clearer in Jesus' day in that part of the world.
-Roman occupation, 'terrorist' groups seeking to overthrow the occupiers, and the ever and always pervasive existence of evil manifested in individuals also served then to make life complex, confusing, and unjust.
+We shouldn't be too surprised, because these happenings are really nothing new, either ... things were pretty much as disturbing in that part of the world in Jesus' day as they are now.
+Invasion and occupation by a world super-power (in that case, Rome); 'terrorist' groups seeking to overthrow the occupiers; and the ever and always pervasive existence of evil manifested in individuals also served to make life in Jesus's day complex, confusing, and unjust.
 Little wonder that Mark, introducing Jesus to his readers, highlighted the power of good in Jesus - a power of good that was apparently immediately obvious even to strangers.

-We see that highlight in our reading today, a classic example of one of Mark's favourite techniques, the use of a story-within-a-story.
-His 'outer' story has Jesus entering into the synagogue in Capernaum on the Sabbath, and beginning to teach.
-That 'outer' story is simple enough: Jesus teaches, the people are all amazed at his teaching, they profess him as truly speaking the word of God, and his fame spreads among all the people.
+We see that highlight of Jesus' good in our reading today, a classic example of perhaps Mark's favourite technique: the use of a story-within-a-story.
+His 'outer' story has Jesus entering into the synagogue in Capernaum on the Sabbath and beginning to teach.
+That 'outer' story is simple enough: Jesus teaches; the people are all amazed at his teaching; they profess him as truly speaking the word of God; and his fame spreads among all the people.
 There's really nothing remarkable about that story, is there?
-As is typical of Mark, the story is short, short on details, and even unmemorable.
+As is typical of Mark, the story is short in length, short on details, and even short on memorability.